Mirrors

 Dielectric protective coatings for metallic mirrors

-• Dielectric coatings are typically applied to metallic mirrors (aluminium mirrors, copper mirrors, silver mirrors, front surface mirrors, back surface mirrors, etc.).
+• Dielectric coatings are typically applied to metallic mirrors (aluminium mirrors, copper mirrors, silver mirrors, front surface mirrors, back surface mirrors, metal reflectors, etc.).
 They protect the metallic reflective layer and increase the durability of the mirrors.

 • These protective layers do not affect the reflective properties of the metallic mirror layers.